JustAlittleWolf/sneak-tweak-YetAnotherConfigLib/README.md

 </div>

+This version has the completeconfig dependency removed whilst preserving all functionality

 ## Support
 To report a bug or suggest a new feature, please create an [issue](https://github.com/Lortseam/sneak-tweak/issues).
 For questions, please use the [discussions](https://github.com/Lortseam/sneak-tweak/discussions).